Luis2501/Luis2501/README.md

 ## 👨🏻‍💻 &nbsp;About Me

 <p style="text-align:justify">
-I'm currently a student the 9th semester of the Physics Engineering career at Faculty of Physical-Mathematical Sciences of the Universidad Autónoma de Coahuila.
-I'm interesting on scientific computing, statistics, numerical analysis and computational physics.
+Currently I'm working in my thesis about quantum geometry in 2D materials under the supervision of Dr. Pierre Anthony Pantaleón.
+My research interests focus on theoretical condensed matter physics, but also I'm interesting on scientific computing, statistics, numerical analysis and computational physics.
 </p>

 <p style="text-align:justify">